petmal/MindTrial/README.md

 - Compare multiple AI models at once
 - Create custom evaluation tasks using simple YAML files
 - Attach files or images to prompts for visual tasks
+- Enable tool use for tasks with secure sandboxed execution
 - Use LLM judges for semantic validation of complex and creative tasks
 - Get results in HTML and CSV formats
 - Easy to extend with new AI models